---

 payload = key_authorization ‖ signature

-key_authorization = rlp([chain_id, key_type, key_id, expiry, limits, allowed_calls, nonce])
+key_authorization = rlp([chain_id, key_type, key_id, expiry, limits, allowed_calls, witness])

 signature = root or admin key signature over keccak256(key_authorization)